Trump loves to declare victory even if he didn’t win. Election night may be the same.

 “This was the largest audience to ever witness an inauguration, PERIOD!”
 Spicer said forcefully from the White House press briefing room, clearly playing to an audience of one.
 “These attempts to lessen the enthusiasm around the inauguration are shameful and wrong.”
 Spicer resigned just six months later, but every Trump official after him would have to show this same kind of deference to a president obsessed with looking like a winner.

 Fast forward to the 2018 midterm elections.
 Trump’s unpopularity had weighed heavily on Republicans in down-ballot races and led to a massive blue wave.
 The Democrats retained control of the US House and won decisively in several state races like Nevada and Michigan.
-But even so, for the president the 2018 midterms were a vindication of his successful leadership.
+But even so, for the president, the 2018 midterms were a vindication of his successful leadership.

 Tremendous success tonight.
 Thank you to all!